I am a Suburban Witch longing for more than what Capitalism has to offer, cultivating a relationship with garden and land.

-I had lived in the liminal spaces that are governed the spirit world, a haunted home filled with a darkness that turned into a vortex of destruction and desolation, and a home filled with the magic and power of the nature spirits.
+As a child, before discovering Witchcraft and paganism I had many powerful dreams.
+Magic was in my blood, in my bones, and I had to express it, let it out.
+The spirits were calling and I had to answer.
+I had lived in the liminal spaces that are governed the spirit world- a haunted home filled with a darkness that turned into a vortex of destruction and desolation, and a home filled with the magic and power of the nature spirits.

-Cemeteries and Wild Nature called to me, the spirits therein seemed to sing the tune in my bones like flutes, the spiders, the wild flowers, the spirits of the weird and wonderful would trace their pattern on my soul, but it would be a while before I began to explore outside of Wicca.
+Cemeteries and Wild Nature called to me.
+The spirits therein seemed to sing the tune in my bones like flutes.
+The spiders, the wild flowers, the spirits of the weird and wonderful would trace their pattern on my soul, but it would be a while before I began to explore outside of Wicca.

-After the Death of my father I began to tread a much different path, a path of the gods that had been tracing their patterns in my veins since before I could properly recognise them, suddenly all my gothic accoutrements and love of the macabre began to take on a deeper meaning.
+After the Death of my father I began to tread a much different path, a path of the gods that had been tracing their patterns in my veins since before I could properly recognise them.
+Suddenly all my Gothic accoutrements and love of the macabre began to take on a deeper meaning.

-I had been writing poetry since I was 12, inspired by Tolkien and preteen angst.
+I have been writing poetry since I was 12, inspired by Tolkien and preteen angst.
 Much of my older poetry is angry, vitriolic and somewhat embarrassing, but after a while I started writing devotional pieces for my gods and the spirits.

-My Witchcraft is spontaneous, poetic, artistic, wild, it is the witchcraft of cottage witches and Spirit worship, I dance with Jackal Gods, Wolf Gods, Serpent Gods, liminal gods, gods of dance, death, love and passion, I honour the small gods, the small spirits the spirits in my garden, the spirits in the feathers, the spirits in the parks and the wild growth in the velds and along the side of the roads, I honour the ancestors, the dead, and I give offerings to the restless and unknown spirits too.
+My Witchcraft is spontaneous, poetic, artistic, wild.
+It is the witchcraft of cottage witches and Spirit worship.
+I dance with Jackal Gods, Wolf Gods, Serpent Gods, liminal gods, gods of dance, death, love and passion.
+I honour the small gods, the small spirits, the spirits in my garden, the spirits in the feathers, the spirits in the parks and the wild growth in the velds and along the side of the roads.
+I honour the ancestors, the dead, and I give offerings to the restless and unknown spirits too.